Out in Public With A Service Dog

 Do you think, you would just like to go by your business, like any healthy person???
 Have your peace, enjoy your day, and relax??
 After all you are out with your dog all the time.
 Do you think, you just don't want to talk sometimes, even though your are not an unfriendly person?
 I would bet you do!

 Oh, and how would you feel, if you been asked about your disability, and your medical history?
 Would you like that?
 I didn't think so!!!!

 Now think about, if you have PTSD?
-You like your distance!
+You like your space towards people!
 For God's sake, without your dog, you would not even leave your house!

 So please, next time if you see a person with a service dog, show a little bit respect!
 The person is not unfriendly, just going by it's business.
 After all, they don't bother you, the healthy one, every 5 minutes.
 Think about this!
 The person and their dog you see, is working hard as a team, just to survive the day!
 Thank God that you are healthy!